 - The longer probate form requires a detailed breakdown of the valuation of the estate.

 - At this stage the executors will need to work out any allowable deductions, tax reliefs and, if that value exceeds £325,000, calculating the amount of inheritance tax due.

 - Once the tax return has been completed in full and filed, the application to the probate registry should be made.
 Both HMRC and the probate registry may raise issues with the return or the application for probate.

 Collecting in the assets, paying the debts of the person who has died and distributing the remaining estate.

 - This distribution should be made to the appropriate beneficiaries in accordance with the terms of the Will or the statutory order of distribution if there is no Will, and producing final estate accounts for the beneficiaries and a final tax return for the deceased.

 The process relies on specialist legal and tax knowledge and there are a number of complications that can arise.
 For example, issues with the validity of the Will can be dealt with quickly and efficiently by an experienced professional.

-Our team of probate solicitors and accountants offer a friendly, efficient and comprehensive service.
+Our team of probate lawyers and accountants offer a friendly, efficient and comprehensive service.
 We take care of every detail, saving you stress and giving you time when you need it most.
-For more information, give our friendly solicitors a call on 0845 034 7344 or contact us via our online contact form.
+For more information, give our friendly lawyers a call on 0845 034 7344 or contact us via our online contact form.
 Our team will be happy to discuss the process with you.